russHyde/mast-shiny/README.md

 - [Sh] server <- function(input, output, server) {}
 - [Sh] in server function, add recipes for how to update the output based on (changes in) the input; the dependencies are encoded implicitly
-- [Sh] updates to "app.R" will autopopulate in the browser if you reload the browser's page (you don't need to restart the local server)
 - [Sh] don't use functions/variables to deduplicate code, use `reactive({})` wrapper (this returns a reactive expression)
 - [Sh] use a reactive expression by calling it like a function